AGA-Datathon-2023/Data-Noobs/README.md

 - Elina Paraschou, MS Analytics at American University, +1 (901) 728-8543
 - Kritika Goyal, MS Analytics at American University, +1 (202) 790-2039
 - Nabila Nishat Raisa,  MS Analytics at American University, +1 (202) 699-4162
+  Ms Analytics student at Kogod, with a background in consulting.
+Has worked in the Rohingya context in Bangladesh and loves working with small businesses.
 - Aatsend Lkhagvadorj, MS Analytics at American University, +976 8908 9440

 # **Topic**